MayerlinBraintly/groobyte-challenge/README.md

 In order not to waste time creating users and clients, some seeders were designed to work on what interests us, which is making and canceling the subscription.

+Finally, the requested command was created to obtain a report of the subscriptions.

+`php artisan subscriptions:report Y-m-d`

 # Tech Documentation

 PHP 8.2.1 (cli) (built: Jan 13 2023 10:42:44) (NTS)